hitokiri-mata/katacoda-courses/kubernetes-pipelines/cdc-with-k8s/step4-clone-source.md

 | pact            | Here is one consumer.
 The Node.js code is independent of the Kubernetes cluster and by running a Pact test is creates a Pact contract |
 | world-pop       | A microservice that serves the world population data found in the H2 database. |

-In a simple summary, the aggregator serves data combining the daily covid-19 metrics with the world population.
-Here is a networking representation of the each container/microservice.
+In summary, the aggregator serves data combining the daily covid-19 metrics with the world population.
+Here is a networking representation Pods relationships.

 TODO - diagram